apiobuild/platform/content/blog/create-an-online-store-for-free.md

 ---
 title: "Create an Online Store for FREE"
-image: /images/blog/email.png
+image: /images/blog/shoppingapp.png
 date: 2020-07-06
 tags: ["chopin", "waitress", "telescope", "announcement", "ecommerce", "online-store", "google", "sheets"]
 ---

 Are you looking for free and easy way to setup your online store?
 We have a solution for you - introducing [Chopin by apio](https://telescope.apiobuild.com/app/chopin): a simple online store creator that allows you to configure your online store in a few clicks for free.
-Try now to start selling your products online.
+Combined with [Waitress](https://telescope.apiobuild.com/app/waitress) (apio's google sheet as API microservice), you can setup a webstore with just two google sheets.
+Try now and start selling your products online.

 ## Current Solutions for Online Store